Works Victoria Park-Canning Level Crossing Removal

 Standard work hours are Monday to Saturday, 7am–7pm, and any out-of-hours works are indicated below.
 All works will follow approved noise and traffic management plans, and every effort will be made to minimise impacts.
 For questions about project works, please email info@metronet.wa.gov.au or call the 24/7 Infoline on (08) 9326 3666.

-• station construction works until March 2025, 7pm to 7am, Monday to Sunday and 7am to 7pm Sundays, as required
+• station construction fit out, car park, bus interchange and passenger connection works from 7pm to 7am, Monday to Sunday and 7am to 7pm Sundays, as required

-• painting of abutment walls as required, until Friday 28 February, 7pm to 7am.
+• painting of abutment walls as required from 7pm to 7am.

 Hamilton Street intersection modification works

 The major road modification works at the intersection of Hamilton Street and Sevenoaks Street are now complete.
 There will be left only turn restrictions in place to/from Hamilton Street until the new traffic signals are commissioned.
-This is expected to occur in early 2025, when the new Hamilton Street arrangement will be as below.
+Once complete, the new Hamilton Street arragement will look as follows: (The shared path connection will be constructed as part of the upcoming public space works)

 Wharf Street intersection modification works